 No one should be harmed by someone else’s pet.
-To hold the pet owner responsible for their negligent actions and their inability to protect you from their pet, contact Duncan Law Group for a free evaluation of your case.
+To hold the pet owner responsible for their negligent actions and their inability to protect you from their pet, speak with a Chicago dog bite attorney from Duncan Law Group for a free evaluation of your case.

 By nature, children are curious and trusting.
 Because of this, they are more likely to approach a dangerous animal.
 Research suggests that children between the ages of five and nine are more likely to suffer dog bites than adults.
 To avoid these types of accidents, parents should never leave their children unattended with a strange dog, and pet owners should never allow their animal to be near a child if it is not safe.

 According to the U.S. Centers for Disease Control and Prevention (CDC):